Little Big Man

 After a little while, I overheard one of the Audi occupants addressing Golu jocularly, “Keep serving us tea like this… we’ll make sure that one day you become the Prime Minister.”
 This monologue was followed by a chorused chuckle.

-Chhotu returned to me after all guests had been served and most of the cars had departed.
+Chhotu returned to me after all guests had been served.
+By then I had finished eating the Poha he had served me.
 “Can I get you anything else,” he enquired.
 He continued when I declined.
-“Sir, you must try a plate of our special Poha.
-It is really good.”
+“Sir, you must try a plate of our special Poha and Samosa.
+Both are really good.”

-“In addition to the usual Senv and coriander, we garnish it with chopped onion, boondi and fresh pomegranate.
-The helping is larger and it costs just five rupees more.”
+“In addition to the usual Senv and coriander, we garnish Special Poha Plate with chopped onion, boondi and fresh pomegranate.
+The helping is larger and it costs just five rupees more.
+The Samosa is fried in Saffola oil… very light Sir.”

-Chhotu got me a plate.
+Chhotu got me a Samosa on a piece of paper.
 Since there weren’t many guests at that time, he stood a little distance from my table and made a deliberate effort to engage me in a conversation.
 “How’s it, Sir?”

-“Sir, those guests who come in shining cars always order Special Mahaakal Poha… I know they are VIPs and serve them on the glossy pages of English magazines or The Times of India newspaper.
+“Sir, those guests who come in shining cars always order Special Mahaakal Poha and get some Samosas packed for home… I know they are VIPs and serve them on the glossy pages of English magazines or The Times of India newspaper.
 Others, I serve on the pages of Nai Dunia and Dainik Jagran.”

 Chhotu’s salesmanship made me laugh.
 “But, your boss said, you people do not discriminate.
 All guests are equal for you?”
 I took a dig.